Tips for Taps Blog

 All in all, we can’t put much stock in Berkey’s third-party lab results.
 Actually acquiring certification to NSF/ANSI standards goes a long way toward building consumer confidence, something the water treatment product industry often lacks.
 It would be great if there were other alternatives to certification since it is quite expensive and involved, but with the obvious inconsistencies in manufacturer claims, certification is our best option right now.

-What should Berkey filters reduce based on the material in the filter?
+What Should Berkey Filters Reduce Based on the Material in the Filter?

 Since we don’t have confirmation regarding what the filters are made of, we’ll try to assess what would be reduced if the filter media were composed of carbon block and ion exchange resin.

-Carbon Block
+• Carbon Block

 Carbon block is a type of activated carbon that is powdered and pressed into a block.
 Activated carbon works by adsorbing, or binding, contaminants to its surface as the water passes through.
 Since the carbon particles in carbon blocks have very high surface area and small pores, they are good at pulling out many different contaminants.
 Carbon blocks are effective at reducing:

-Ion Exchange
+• Ion Exchange

-Ion exchange resins work a bit differently than activated carbon.
 Ion exchange resins are composed of little charged beads that have harmless molecules (like sodium) stuck all over them and, as water passes by these beads, the target contaminants get stuck to the resin beads as they are exchanged for harmless molecules that are released into the water in their place.
 The specific resins are chosen based on the contaminants you want to remove from your water.
 Some common compounds ion exchange resins remove include: certain heavy metals, hardness minerals, nitrate, arsenic, uranium, fluoride, and other dissolved ions.

 What Contaminants Do Berkey Filters NOT Reduce?